Studies show babies are not developmentally ready to tolerate solid foods before 17 weeks of age.

 Start your baby on soft solids once a day during their awake-time after a milk feed.
 This is best offered after the mid morning feed when your baby is alert and less tired.
 Add another solid feed mid-afternoon when your baby looks ready and willing for more.

 Milk is still important for your baby’s nutrition so avoid introducing too much food too quickly.
-Introduce a third meal within a few weeks.
+Introduce a third meal when ready.

 This can vary depending on: